Pieter-Uys/-django-vuetify-template-/README.md

     "vuetify-loader": "^1.3.0"
 ```

--Removed Yarn and Replaced it with NPM
+- Removed Yarn and Replaced it with NPM

--Added a requirements.txt file
+- Added a requirements.txt file

 This template is a minimal example for an application using VueJs and Django (RestFramework).